liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 post on my personal blog - "Make your meetings more async"](https://blog.sundaycoding.com/blog/2017/08/27/make-your-meetings-more-async/).
 I encourage you to read it, but the key points are:

-1. Create a live editable agenda
+1. Create a live editable agenda and share the document as early as possible
 2. Invite many people, but make the participation optional
-3. Find time that works for most people, but don't strive to find a time that works for everybody.
+3. Find time that works for most people, but don't strive to find time that works for everybody.
 It's really hard when the team is bigger.
 4. Record the meeting
 5. Start the meeting on time.
 6. Follow the order in the agenda.